The Startups Defining Electric Air Travel

 Ampaire, a US startup founded in 2016, recently announced that their hybrid “electric eel” had recently completed the longest electrically-powered flight ever made by a commercial aircraft.
 Not to be outdone, magniX, an Australian start-up, recently broke records by launching the world’s largest commercial all-electric plane.

-Unfortunately, this brings us on to the technical issues surrounding electric flight.
+Unfortunately, this brings us to the technical issues surrounding the electric flight.

 The largest electric plane ever to fly was not very large.
 A modified 9-seat Cessna Caravan 208B, magniX’s creation was only able to carry one pilot on its test flight and it only managed to stay in the air for 30 minutes.